harriklein/statemachine/README.md

       return "idle"
 ```

-To run the StateMachine, use the method run(), which you can define the initial state as parameter ("idle" by default)
+Use the method run() on StateMachine class to run the state machine,  which you can define the initial state as parameter ("idle" by default).
-The state machine implements a loop on the event onExecute until you change to a new state
+The state machine implements a loop on the event onExecute until you change to a new state.

 ```python
    tradingMachine = TradingStateMachine(